 Does Michigan Blood ask blood donors to verify that they are able to donate legally?

 Yes.
 Photo ID that includes birth date (such as driver's license) is preferred.
 However, two forms of non-photo ID are an acceptable alternative, if birth date can be verified from at least one (for example, birth certificate).

 Where can I find the parental/guardian consent form?

 Click here to download the Welcome New Donor form.
+A parent or guardian will need to sign this form to give consent.
 You only need to present the form once.
-Michigan Blood will keep the consent on-file until the donor turns 17.
+Michigan Blood will keep the consent on file until the donor turns 17.